 When you give full credit, you can’t change student scores for an individual question.
-You can override each student’s assessment score to adjust the points.
+You can override a student’s assessment score to adjust the points if needed.

 After grading is completed and you show students the correct answers, they can see which questions you've awarded full credit.
 Full credit given appears next to the grade pill and is also noted in the answers section.